 - (a) The Board believes that service on the boards of other companies enriches the background and experience of directors and is beneficial to their service on the Board.
-Consequently, the Board encourages multiple board service (particularly on the boards of large, complex, global, public companies) to the extent that service does not deprive directors of adequate time to devote to their duties to the corporation or present a likelihood of recurring conflicts of interest. - (b) Before accepting membership on other boards, a director should consult with the Chairman of the Board, the Lead Independent Director, in the event the Chairman is not independent, and the Chair of the Corporate Governance Committee to assure that multiple board service does not conflict or otherwise interfere with his or her service to the corporation. - (c) Directors and director nominees who are not also named executive officers of a public company should not serve on more than four public company boards, including the Board.
+Consequently, the Board encourages multiple board service (particularly on the boards of large, complex, global, public companies) to the extent that service does not deprive directors of adequate time to devote to their duties to the corporation or present a likelihood of recurring conflicts of interest. - (b) Before accepting membership on other boards, a director should consult with the Chairman of the Board, the Lead Independent Director, in the event the Chairman is not independent, and advise the Chair of the Corporate Governance Committee, who will review the appropriateness of the director's continued Board membership under such changed circumstances as set forth in Section 2.8(a). - (c) Directors and director nominees who are not also named executive officers of a public company should not serve on more than four public company boards, including the Board.
 The Corporate Governance Committee should review annually the commitments of any director who is not also a named executive officer of a public company who serves on more than four public company boards, including the Board, to ascertain if his or her other commitments are consistent with continued service on the Board and present its recommendations to the Board. - (d) Any director or director nominee who is a named executive officer of another public company should not serve on more than two public company boards, including the Board and his or her own public company board.
 In the event such a director or director nominee serves on more than two public company boards, such director will be expected to become compliant with this requirement in advance of being nominated to stand for election at the corporation's next annual meeting of shareholders.